William-148/lynxDB/README.md

 ```

 ## Composite Primary Key
 A composite primary key is made up of multiple fields that together uniquely identify a record.
-For example, in the enrrollments table, you can define a composite primary key like this:
+For example, in the "order details" table, you can define a composite primary key like this:
 ```typescript
 type OrderDetail = {
   orderId: number,